Robust Low-Rank Sparse Framework for Video-Based Affective Computing: Introduction

 \section{Introduction}

-Since showing great potential in various real-world applications, \eg, psychological assessment \cite{guo2024benchmarking,10149418,Uddin_Joolee_Lee_2022,11175917} and human-computer interaction \cite{10.1145/3581783.3612342,Melo_Granger_Hadid_2022}, video-based Affective Computing (VAC) has been raising increasing attention.
-This technology aims to model the dynamic evolution of human emotions through video sequences, which enables computers to perceive and analyze individual affective states automatically \cite{anonymous2025every,wang2024facialpulse}.
+Since showing great potential in real-world applications \cite{10879048}, \eg, psychological assessment \cite{10806792} and human–computer interaction \cite{11114734,11182317,9610134}, video-based Affective Computing (VAC) has attracted growing attention.
+It aims to model the dynamic evolution of human emotions from video sequences, enabling automatic perception and analysis of affective states \cite{anonymous2025every}.
+VAC is also increasingly relevant to consumer electronics, such as in-vehicle systems \cite{11175917} and service robots \cite{11127205}, where affect-aware interaction enhances personalization and user experience.

-According to different affect representation paradigms, VAC research can be broadly categorized into two main directions, categorical emotion recognition and dimensional emotion regression \cite{8013713, 10484004}.
-The former aims to recognize representative emotional expressions (\eg, facial expressions \cite{10.1145/3746027.3755036,cui2025micaclmultiinstancecategoryawarecontrastive}) from videos to determine the overall emotion category, which is particularly useful for affective interaction and social signal recognition.
-The latter maps emotions onto a continuous multidimensional space, such as the valence arousal plane \cite{10484004}, to capture temporal variations in emotional intensity and psychological fluctuation, providing a more realistic characterization of continuous affect generation mechanisms.
+According to different affect representation paradigms, VAC research can be broadly categorized into two main directions, categorical emotion recognition and dimensional emotion regression \cite{11114961, 10484004}.
+The former aims to recognize representative emotional expressions (\eg, facial expressions \cite{10089789}) from videos to determine the overall emotion category, which is particularly useful for affective interaction and social signal recognition.
+The latter maps emotions onto a continuous multidimensional space, such as the valence arousal plane \cite{10848157}, to capture temporal variations in emotional intensity and psychological fluctuation, providing a more realistic characterization of continuous affect generation mechanisms.
+Despite different outputs, both settings require models to preserve long-term affective trends while being sensitive to short-lived discriminative cues.
 Benefiting from the rapid development of deep spatiotemporal modeling techniques, the performance of video-based affect analysis has seen significant improvements.
-For instance, representative studies have constructed unified 3D convolutional networks \cite{i3d, m3dfel} or spatiotemporal attention networks \cite{formerDFER, sttMa_Sun_Li_2022} to jointly capture spatial structures and temporal dynamics of video signals, thereby improving model robustness and generalization in complex real-world scenarios \cite{wang2024facialpulse,anonymous2025every}.
+For instance, representative studies have constructed unified 3D convolutional networks \cite{m3dfel} or spatiotemporal attention networks \cite{formerDFER, sttMa_Sun_Li_2022} to jointly capture spatial structures and temporal dynamics of video signals, thereby improving model robustness and generalization in complex real-world scenarios \cite{wang2024facialpulse}.
+However, these methods typically learn heterogeneous dynamics in a shared representation pathway, which can be fragile under non-stationary affective evidence and noisy in-the-wild videos common in consumer devices \cite{10.1145/3746027.3755036}.